KTH/devops-course/contributions/essay/ponorman/README.md

 ## Title

-_DevSecOps: Integrating Security into the DevOps process_
+_DevSecOps: Security testing in DevOps_

 ## Names and KTH ID